mariadb-corporation/mariadb-connector-python/doc/source/connection.rst

    Returns or sets the default database for the current connection

-   If the used datbase will not change, the preffered way is to specify the default database in connect() method.
+   If the used datbase will not change, the preffered way is to specify the default database when establishing the connection.

 .. data:: server_info